High-Vacuum, Thermal PVD System

 Background

-Industrially, physical vapor deposition systems can be accomplished with many different techniques and phenomenon but they all operate on the same fundamentals.
+In industry, physical vapor deposition systems can be implemented using many different techniques and phenomena, but they all operate on the same fundamentals.
 When a metal is brought into a free flight state (either by ion bombardment or vaporization) inside a vacuum, that metal will fly unimpeded until it strikes a surface.
-This metal is then deposited onto the surface with fairly variable bonding strengths depending on many different factors.
+The metal will then deposit onto that surface in potentially atomically-thick layers.
 This technique allows you to deposit very thin layers of metals (or some non-metals) onto a different part or surface, and is critical to processes such as computer chip making and optics coatings.

-This project was initially inspired by this phenomenon occurring my graduate research's laser welding vacuum chamber.
-Metal melted and vaporized by the laser would be immediately deposited onto all visible surfaces and proved to be a huge issue when trying to maintain clear optics for a >1kW laser.
-As annoying as it was, I found the idea fascinating.
+This project was initially inspired by this same phenomena occurring in my graduate research's laser welding vacuum chamber.
+Metal melted and vaporized by the laser would be immediately deposited onto all visible surfaces.
+While this is a huge issue when trying to maintain clear optics for a >1kW laser, I found the idea fascinating.

-Instead, thermal PVD systems simply melt and vaporize metals to re-deposit on visible surfaces.
-This is theoretically simple to build but requires high currents and creates a lot of excess heat.
-This type of PVD system was chosen for this project due to the simplicity, though I plan to build a magnetron sputterer too.
+In contrast, thermal PVD systems simply melt and vaporize metals to re-deposit on visible surfaces.
+This is theoretically more simple to build but has its own drawbacks such as high currents and heat.
+This type of PVD system was chosen for this project due to the simplicity, though a true magentron sputterer is currently being designed.

-Industrially, physical vapor deposition systems can be accomplished with many different techniques and phenomenon but they all operate on the same fundamentals.
+In industry, physical vapor deposition systems can be implemented using many different techniques and phenomena, but they all operate on the same fundamentals.
 When a metal is brought into a free flight state (either by ion bombardment or vaporization) inside a vacuum, that metal will fly unimpeded until it strikes a surface.
-This metal is then deposited onto the surface with fairly variable bonding strengths depending on many different factors.
+The metal will then deposit onto that surface in potentially atomically-thick layers.
 This technique allows you to deposit very thin layers of metals (or some non-metals) onto a different part or surface, and is critical to processes such as computer chip making and optics coatings.

-This project was initially inspired by this phenomenon occurring my graduate research's laser welding vacuum chamber.
-Metal melted and vaporized by the laser would be immediately deposited onto all visible surfaces and proved to be a huge issue when trying to maintain clear optics for a >1kW laser.
-As annoying as it was, I found the idea fascinating.
+This project was initially inspired by this same phenomena occurring in my graduate research's laser welding vacuum chamber.
+Metal melted and vaporized by the laser would be immediately deposited onto all visible surfaces.
+While this is a huge issue when trying to maintain clear optics for a >1kW laser, I found the idea fascinating.

-Instead, thermal PVD systems simply melt and vaporize metals to re-deposit on visible surfaces.
-This is theoretically simple to build but requires high currents and creates a lot of excess heat.
-This type of PVD system was chosen for this project due to the simplicity, though I plan to build a magnetron sputterer too.
+In contrast, thermal PVD systems simply melt and vaporize metals to re-deposit on visible surfaces.
+This is theoretically more simple to build but has its own drawbacks such as high currents and heat.
+This type of PVD system was chosen for this project due to the simplicity, though a true magentron sputterer is currently being designed.

 Magnetron Sputtering